syncfusion-content/flutter-docs/Flutter/treemap/legend.md

 ![Bar legend labels placement](images/legend/bar-legend-range-color-mapper-with-text.png)

-The labels are positioned at the center of the segments when setting the `labelsPlacement` property to `TreemapLegendLabelsPlacement.onItem.
-The labels calculated based on the value of `TreemapColorMapper.name` property.
-If the value of `TreemapColorMapper.name` property is null, labels calculated based on the values of `TreemapColorMapper.from` and `TreemapColorMapper.to` properties.
+The labels are positioned at the center of the segments when setting the `labelsPlacement` property to `TreemapLegendLabelsPlacement.onItem`.
+The labels will based on the value of `TreemapColorMapper.name` property.
+If the value of `TreemapColorMapper.name` property is null, labels will be based on the values of `TreemapColorMapper.from` and `TreemapColorMapper.to` properties.

 {% tabs %}
 {% highlight Dart %}